biocatiit/website/content/pages/users_howto_saxs_design.rst

 Buffer volume = 4*(experiment time)*(flow rate) + (equilibration time)*(flow rate)

-For example, if you are using the Wyatt WTC-030S5 which has a flow rate of 0.8 mL/min, and you plan on 12 hours (720 mintues) of equilibration (overnight) and 8 hours (480 minutes) of experiments in a given buffer, you should bring:
+For example, if you are using the Wyatt WTC-030S5 which has a flow rate of 0.8 mL/min, and you plan on 12 hours (720 minutes) of equilibration (overnight) and 8 hours (480 minutes) of experiments in a given buffer, you should bring:

 Buffer volume = 4*(480)*(0.8 mL/min) + (720)*(0.8 mL/min) ~ 2.1 L